Skip to main content

 Query example

-Use the candidate_attributes retrieve type when you need to rerank items that aren't in your catalog - for example, items from an external API or newly created items:
+Use the candidate_attributes retriever when you need to rerank items that aren't in your catalog - for example, items from an external API or newly created items:

 When to use each approach